dffischer/pkgrepotools/aurbranch.md

   - `-i` _info_:
     Select a file to include as _.SRCINFO_, instead of automatically generating one from the _PKGBUILD_ using mksrcinfo.

+    When automatically generating the file, changes in the time stamp included by mksrcinfo as a comment on the second line will be ignored.

     This file will be stored to the distribution branch under the name _.SRCINFO_, regardless of its original name.
 Its _pkgbase_ variable will determine the branch name.

     If an argument provides a file with the name _.SRCINFO_, it overwrites the choice of this option in regards of storage to the branch.
 The file chosen with this option will then only be queried for its _pkgbase_.